Switcheo/carbon-bootstrap/KEYS.md

 ## (Optional) Create liquidator subaccount key

-The steps for creating a liquidator is exactly the same as an oracle (replace `oracle` with `liquidator`).
-Liquidator incentives / penalties are not enabled yet, so validators can choose to run this subservice on an altrustic basis.
+The steps for creating a liquidator are exactly the same as an oracle (replace `oracle` with `liquidator`).
+Liquidator incentives / penalties are not enabled yet, so validators can choose to run this subservice on an altruistic basis.
 Just one validator / operator needs to run the liquidator for liquidations to execute correctly.